kdave/btrfs-progs/Documentation/btrfs-subvolume.rst

 delete [options] [<subvolume> [<subvolume>...]], delete -i|--subvolid <subvolid> <path>
         Delete the subvolume(s) from the filesystem.

-        If *subvolume* is not a subvolume, btrfs returns an error but continues if there are more arguments to process.
+        If *subvolume* is not a subvolume, the command returns an error but continues if there are more arguments to process.

         If *--subvolid* is used, *path* must point to a btrfs filesystem.
 See :ref:`btrfs subvolume list<man-subvolume-list>` or